How to Clean a Pool: A Guide to Swimming Pool Maintenance

 Owning a pool is a dream come true – until you notice the water level dropping faster than it should.
 While some water loss is normal due to evaporation, a significant decrease might signal a pool leak.
 Here’s how you can find and repair that pesky leak, so you can get back to enjoying your pool.
 How to Tell if Your Pool is Leaking Before jumping into pool leak detection and repair, confirm that your pool is leaking.
 Here are a few signs to look out for: How to Find a Pool Leak Once you’ve determined your pool is leaking, it’s time to find out where.
 Here’s a simple step-by-step process to find the source of the leak: How to Fix a Pool Leak Here’s how to fix a pool leak, depending on where it’s located: Call Coastal Pools While some pool leak repairs are DIY-friendly, others might require professional help.
 If you can’t locate the leak, if it’s in the underground plumbing, or if the damage is extensive, call in a pool repair expert.
 Coastal Pools has the equipment and expertise to get your pool back in shape.

-How Long Do Pool Filters Last?
+How Long Do Pool Filters Last?: Types of Pool Filters

 A man working on pool filter